dailymotion/vast-client-js/README.md

 Complies with the [VAST 3.0 specification](http://www.iab.net/media/file/VASTv3.0.pdf) provided by the [Interactive Advertising Bureau (IAB)](https://www.iab.com/).

 ## Get Started
-VAST Client JS is available as a npm package and can be easily installed with:
+VAST Client JS is available as an NPM package and can be easily installed with:
 ```Bash
 npm i vast-client
 ```
 Then import the components you need.

 ### VASTClient
-If you need to fetch and parse one (or multiple) VAST documents you can use the **VASTClient**:
+If you need to fetch and parse VAST documents, you can use the **VASTClient**:
 ```javascript
 import { VASTClient } from 'vast-client'